joti/BGAScraping/README.md

 ### elo_hist

-The script runs through the game history of the given players for a specified game, checks the ELO ranking after each game, and collects the dates when the players broke their personal best.
+The script runs through the game history of the given players for a specified game, checks the ELO rating after each game, and collects the dates when the players broke their personal best.
 The script can also calculate the average ELO rating of one or more players within a given period.
 The result can also be saved to a file.